osalyer02/tensorrts-s2opbot/README.md

 \
 Tensorboard files for training runs are at ```./s2opbot_training/```.
 The directory is split into subdirectories representing the early training with a shaped reward and the later training with a zero sum reward.
 Code for these custom rewards is in ```./TensorRTS.py```. \
 \
-Thanks to the given [ENN implementation](https://github.com/drchangliu/RL4SE/tree/main/enn/TensorRTS) for giving the framework for this project.
+Thanks to the given [ENN implementation](https://github.com/drchangliu/RL4SE/tree/main/enn/TensorRTS) for giving the framework for this project and [James Pennington's README](https://github.com/jp013718/TensorRTS_Selfplay/tree/main) for giving insight into beginning training.